mahe-appkey/appkey_coolLine/further_thingy.md

 - tween inside loop became a problem, because it skipped everything, and only appear at the end, which is a problem. either change the animation, or make node instead generate it directly from script.
+-tween must be inside process function to be able processed with time frame

+- disk value not updated correctly, it use the before rotation value

 #### direction chaining edgecases:
 num_column = 4